- Publisher: Ang'dora Productions, LLC

 The couple put their abilities and creations to the test to do everything they can to defend their new settlement.
 But their search for redemption from their wayward past may come to an end if death finds them—and their newfound family—first.

-The Havenwood Falls shared world is a collaborative effort by multiple authors across multiple series all in the paranormal fantasy genre, allowing readers to discover new authors and stories to fall in love with.
+This is a stand-alone historical paranormal in the Havenwood Falls shared world.
+Havenwood Falls is a collaborative effort by multiple authors across multiple series all in the paranormal fantasy genre.
 Each author brings a stand-alone plotline, so they can be read in any order, but there are many crossovers among the stories.

 Immerse yourself in the world of Havenwood Falls and stay up-to-date on news and announcements at www.HavenwoodFalls.com.
 Join our reader group, Havenwood Falls Book Club, on Facebook at https://www.facebook.com/groups/HavenwoodFallsBookClub/